-The sweetest weekends in Vermont will celebrate the 2023 crop of maple syrup.
+The sweetest weekend in Vermont will celebrate the 2024 crop of maple syrup.
 Visitors will dig into pancake breakfasts, try sugar-on-snow, enjoy horse-drawn wagon rides, and learn about the maple sugaring process with sugarhouse tours.

 This is an ideal weekend to visit Vermont, celebrate a time-honored tradition, and stock up on maple syrup and maple products for the coming year.

-This year’s two Maple Open House Weekends will be March 25th and 26th and April 1st and 2nd, 2023.
+This year’s two Maple Open House Weekend will be March 2t3h and 24th, 2024.
 The Vermont sugar shacks listed below are all taking part in the festivities, and you can find even more participants at Vermont Maple Sugar Makers.